TheOnlyWayUp/selfcord/docs/ext/commands/commands.rst

 that an error has happened and has been silently ignored.

 In order to handle our errors, we must use something called an error handler.
-There is a global error handler, called :func:`.on_command_error` which works like any other event in the :ref:`discord-api-events`.
+There is a global error handler, called :func:`.on_command_error` which works like any other event in the :ref:`selfcord-api-events`.
 This global error handler is called for every error reached.

 Most of the time however, we want to handle an error local to the command itself.
 Luckily, commands come with local error handlers that allow us to do just that.
-First we decorate an error handler function with :meth:`~discord.ext.commands.Command.error`:
+First we decorate an error handler function with :meth:`~selfcord.ext.commands.Command.error`:

 .. code-block:: python3

     @bot.command()
-    async def info(ctx, *, member: discord.Member):
+    async def info(ctx, *, member: selfcord.Member):
         """Tells you some info about the member.""" msg = f'{member} joined on {member.joined_at} and has {len(member.roles)} roles.' await ctx.send(msg)